basestack-co/basestack/README.md

 ## How to Contribute

 First and foremost, thank you for dedicating your time to enhance the platform.
 We warmly welcome all contributions.
-To get started, please review the [Contribute guidelines](http://localhost:3001/feature-flags/contribute).
+To get started, please review the [Contribute guidelines](https://docs.basestack.co/contributing).
 We appreciate your support in making our platform even better!

+## License

+Basestack is an open-source project licensed under the GNU Affero General Public License Version 3 (AGPLv3).
+For more information about the license and how to comply with its requirements, please refer to [here](https://docs.basestack.co/license).